TRIAL-G/GolangTrial/README.md

 # GolangTrial
-This repositories is me trting to learn Go programming language.
+This repositories is me trying to learn Go programming language.